masbro1234/Final-Project/README.md

 SoccerStat is a simple, clean web application that lets users search for Premier League teams or players and instantly view their statistics for a specific season.

 As lifelong soccer fans, we wanted to create something that felt natural and useful — a site where anyone could look up a favorite player or club and quickly see performance stats in a no-frills, beginner-friendly way.
-Our goal was to learn the full cycle of web development: from API integration to backend logic, to user-friendly presentation.

-We also challenged ourselves to not just make it *functional*, but *presentable* — something someone else would actually enjoy using.
+Some people have a hard time finding exactly how a team or player did during a specific season, so we tried to be the answer to that.

 ---